ebruno94/simple-rpg/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

+#### LET'S PLAY SOME A SIMPE RPG!!
+3/23/2018

+#### By **Ernest Bruno**

+## Description

+A website / program that lets users create a character with a name and pick a class for said character.
+The users are able to fight monsters that appear based on the character's level, they are able to cast spells and use items during the battle sequence.
+User obtains an item when monster is killed (BUGGED)

-## Development server
+## Setup/Installation Requirements

+1. Clone this repository from GitHub.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+2. Run ng serve for a dev server.
+Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

-## Build
+## Known Bugs

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.
+* Only button is displayed when user obtains item from killed monster.

-## Further help
+## Technologies Used

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+* HTML
+* CSS
+* Javascript / Typescript
+* Angular2

+## Support and contact details

+_Email me @ ernest.bruno94@yahoo.com for questions, comments, or concerns._

+### License

+*{This software is licensed under the MIT license}*

+Copyright (c) 2018 **_{Ernest Bruno}_**